Birth date: July 9, 1932

 March 23, 2004 - Rumsfeld testifies before the 9-11 Commission.

-May 13, 2004 - Makes a surprise visit to Iraq.
-Visits Abu Ghraib prison, among other stops.
-He then travels to Kuwait.
+May 2004 - Makes a surprise trip to Iraq.
+Visits Abu Ghraib prison in the wake of a detainee abuse scandal.

-November 8, 2006 - President Bush announces that Defense Secretary Donald Rumsfeld is stepping down from his post.
+November 8, 2006 - President Bush announces that Rumsfeld is stepping down and will be replaced by Robert Gates.

-September 7, 2007 - Rumsfeld joins the Hoover Institution, a conservative think tank at Stanford University, as a visiting fellow.
-Among the duties of his appointment is to advise a task force on terrorism and ideology.
-The appointment draws criticism from Stanford University faculty, staff, students, and alumni; some 2,100 people sign an online petition in protest of Rumsfeld's appointment.
+September 7, 2007 - The Hoover Institution, a conservative think tank at Stanford University, announces that Rumsfeld has been appointed as a distinguished visiting fellow.
+The move draws criticism from the school’s faculty, staff, students and alumni.
+Thousands sign an online petition objecting to the appointment.